 When will the building be completed?

-Construction is planned to begin by the end of 2018, with full occupancy expected in the spring of 2020.
+Construction is planned to begin in 2019, with full occupancy expected in the fall of 2020.

 How will the new building be used?

 Sarah’s Circle’s current 50-bed Interim Housing program will be moved into the new building for an improved space.
 The new building will also contain 38 units of Permanent Supportive Housing for women considered chronically homeless.
-There will be community space for activities and clinical services, a computer lab, cafeteria, staff offices, and more storage space for a donation closet.
+There will be community space for activities and clinical services, a computer lab, cafeteria, staff offices, and more storage space for in-kind donations and other supplies.

 Who will this building help?